bogdanoancea/neteventsimulator/README.md

 - If compilation succeeds but linking fails with unresolved C++ runtime symbols, verify that you are not mixing toolchains.
 - On Windows, build both GEOS and the simulator with the same UCRT64 toolchain.
 - `GEOS_HOME` should be the installation prefix, not the `include` directory and not the `lib` directory itself.
+- If you use a newer GEOS release, note that **GEOS 3.10.7 is the newest officially supported version** of the simulator.
 - On macOS, if the simulator fails at runtime because the GEOS shared library cannot be found, run `export DYLD_LIBRARY_PATH=/usr/local/lib:$DYLD_LIBRARY_PATH` before starting the simulator, adjusting `/usr/local/lib` if GEOS is installed in a different location.
 - If the compiler command shows a non-existent include directory, enable `-Wmissing-include-dirs` to catch it early.